-COFFEE & JAZZ IN GAZIANTEP, TURKE
+COFFEE & JAZZ IN GAZIANTEP, TURKEY

 In the border city of Gaziantep, off a narrow stone street, a secret jazz cafe is helping residents reconcile with the city's turbulent past and offering hope for the future.

-r--On Wednesday and Saturday nights, if you follow the narrow, stone streets in Gaziantep, Turkey's old Armenian district to an unmarked silver door and knock three times, you're in for a treat.
+GUEST BLOG / By Stefania D'Ignoti, BBC Travel Writer--On Wednesday and Saturday nights, if you follow the narrow, stone streets in Gaziantep, Turkey's old Armenian district to an unmarked silver door and knock three times, you're in for a treat.

 Moments later, a man with a long white ponytail and round glasses will appear, welcoming you to his cafe, Jazz ve Kahve, and whisking you away for a night of food and traditional Middle Eastern music.
 Inside a room filled with Persian carpets, locals will be listening to the melody of a ney (a Turkish wind instrument) intertwining with that of a Syrian lute-like oud in a 19th-Century Armenian mansion overlooking a scenic courtyardstrewn with dangling lights.